uhppoted/uhppoted/NOTES.md

 #### Linux

-1. UDP broadcast on Ubuntu needs the following UFW rules:
+1. UDP broadcast on Ubuntu needs the following UFW rule:
-   - ?
-   - ?
+   - ufw allow from <local address> to any port 60000 proto udp

 #### MacOS